 Writing a will

 For most people, it makes sense to get advice from a professional will writer.
-Many solicitors have a will writing department and if you have a family solicitor already, that’s a good place to start.
-However, you can buy a ‘do it yourself’ will kit from newsagents and from the internet.
+Many solicitors have a will writing department.
+However, you can buy a ‘do it yourself’ kit from certain newsagents and from the internet.